KylePep/fs-journal/notes/04-bootstrap.md

 there is an inspect function to toggle mobile mode

-Breakpoints will tell the column system when to be the different setting, column size etc.
+Breakpoints will tell the column system when to be the different setting, column size etc. breakpoints are often in the middle of the class